iSOLveIT/mkdocs-pdf-generate/docs/docs/options.md

 !!! note

-    The following rule is applied when setting the value for cover subtitle.
+    The following rule is applied when setting the value for cover subtitle text in cover page.

     Cover Subtitle precedence: